#show option;;

 - : 'a option = None

-The function get of type 'a option -> 'a allows access to the value contained inside an option.
+We will also want to extract the contents of a value wrapped in an option.
+Lets define a custom get function of type 'a option -> 'a that allows us to access to the value contained inside an option:

 | Some v -> v